simp/simp-doc/docs/glossary.rst

       the :term:`DNS`.
 It specifies all domain levels, including the top-level domain and the root zone.
 An FQDN is distinguished by its unambiguity; it can only be interpreted one way.

+   git
+      A version control system that supports branches.

    GPG
    GnuPG